+What are the different types of trades with stocks?
 What if I told you the greatest risk isn’t placing a trade at the wrong time or picking the wrong stock?
 Surprisingly, the greatest danger of all is not being in the market.

 And in the words of Wayne Gretzky, the famous Canadian Hockey Hall of Famer, “You miss one hundred percent of the shots you don’t take.”
 Please, don’t be the person sitting on the sidelines because you’re wary of the market.